 I’m Justin Leese and I’m the Programme Director for all of the delivery programs at BD UK, which is Building Digital UK, at the Department for Digital, Culture, Media & Sport (DCMS).

-Could you explain to our international audience, what this Department in the UK does?
+Could you explain to our international audience, what this Department (the Department for Digital, Culture, Media & Sport) does?

 What does that portfolio of work look like?

 It’s a vast portfolio.
 We’ve got a number of separate workstreams which are underway at the moment.
 The one that’s been running for the longest period of time is the super-fast program.
 That’s a £1.8 billion pound program that we’ve been running for about 6 years in the Department.

 What we’ve been trying to do is to extend superfast broadband coverage, so that speeds above 24 megabits per second to the areas of the UK where the market hasn’t been building because it’s not economically sensible to do so.
 We’ve been assisting the market in expanding that coverage.
 In December of 2017, we reached the original target of 95% coverage and we’ve continued with that project and it was delivered on time and under budget.
 So we’ve taken the opportunity of using the remaining budget to keep going.

 We are now at 96% coverage and we’ll keep going for a few more years until we’ve used up all of that funding.
 More recently, we’ve launched the local full fibre networks program of £280 million pounds.
 What we are doing through that program is stimulating the market to start to build the next generation of connectivity which is fibre all the way into a house, all the way into a business, to provide gigabit-capable services.